Asguho/Dixous/README.md

 # Dixous

-A minimal, fully typed, extendable fetch client.
+A small, fully typed HTTP client built on Fetch.

-Start with a simple request, then add validation, middleware, and custom response handlers as you need them.
+Dixous gives you a simple request API, runtime-validated responses, and an extension system that can add new behavior and new APIs without losing type inference.

 ## Installation